Zinal001/awesome-sprak/README.md

 - [BarbosaRMS' FakeDOS](https://github.com/BarbosaRMS/Sprak_FakeDOS)
   looks like a DOS terminal, and provides a filesystem and file editor, as well as experimental support for an assembly language.
+- [IQGobo's EHBEHB](https://github.com/IQGobo/EHBEHB) provides an "Elite Hacker Board" similar to Neuromancer's Hiro Protagonist, as well as instructions for how to teleport it to you at will.
+Incredibly powerful.

 ## Floppy